Sanjayyellina/Lab3/README.md

 # Lab3

 ## Instructions
-In this assignment, you will conduct your own analysis using the provided dataset.
+In this assignment, you will conduct your own analysis using the provided dataset (digital_services_data.csv) and the starter code in the Lab 3 notebook.

 Follow the prompts in each section and write the necessary Python code to complete the tasks.

 **Tasks:**
 - Load and explore the dataset